 Use the web site to drive people to your physical location.
-To handle customer service support after hours, offer on-line coupons that can be printed and redeemed at the physical location (and vice versa) use the physical location to promote the web site.
+To handle customer service support after hours, offer online coupons that can be printed and redeemed at the physical location (and vice versa) use the physical location to promote the website.

-Is this a new market you are trying to create for your product/service or is there already an existing market?
+Is this a new market you are trying to create for your product/service, or is there already an existing market?

 In other words, selling in an existing market is more comfortable and less risky.
 The understanding of what you are offering already exists since other companies have paved the way.
 Therefore look into existing distribution channels are you able to tap.

 Our clients rate us #1 in custom eCommerce website design.
 Read what our eCommerce web design customers have to say about us on Google Reviews.
 To learn more contact, the professional eCommerce web design experts at VISIONEFX.
 Call us at 757-963-1787 or contact us here.